anakic/Jot/README.md

 ## Introduction
 Almost every application needs to keep track of its own state, regardless of what it otherwise does.
 This typically includes:

-1. Sizes and locations of movable/resizable elements of the UI
+1. Sizes and locations of movable/resizable elements of the UI (forms, tool windows, draggable toolbars...)
-1. Last entered data (e.g. username)
+1. Last entered data (e.g. username, selected tab indexes, recently opened files...)
 1. Settings and user preferences

-A common approach is to store this data in a .settings file, and read and update it as needed.
+A common approach is to store this data in a .settings file and read and update it as needed.
 This involves writing a lot of boilerplate code to copy that data back and forth.
-This code is generally tedious, error prone and no fun to write.
+This code is generally tedious, error-prone and no fun to write.

-Jot uses a more compact declarative approach; instead of writing code that copies data back and forth, you declare which properties of which objects you want to track, and when to persist and apply data.
-This is a better abstraction for this requirement, resulting in more readable and concise code for this requirement.
+With Jot, you only need to declare which properties of which objects you want to track, and when to persist and apply data.
+This is a better abstraction for this requirement, resulting in more readable and concise code.

-The library starts off with reasonable defaults for everything but it gives the developer full control over when, how and where each piece of data will be stored and applied.

 ## Installation

-Jot is available on NuGet and can be installed in the usual way:
+Jot is available on NuGet and can be installed from the package manager console:

 `install-package Jot`

 ## Example: Persisting the size and location of a Window
 To illustrate the basic idea, let's compare two ways of dealing with this requirement: .settings file (Scenario A) versus Jot (Scenario B).

-### Scenario A: Using a .settings file
+### Scenario A (.settings file)

-**Step 1:** define settings
+**Step 1:** Define settings

 ![](http://www.codeproject.com/KB/cs/475498/settings.jpg)